Asian faiths try to save sacred swastika corrupted by Hitler

 Sheetal Deo was shocked when she got a letter from her Queens apartment building’s co-op board calling her Diwali decoration “offensive” and demanding she take it down.

-But in the West, this symbol is often equated to Adolf Hitler’s hakenkreuz or the hooked cross – a symbol of hate that evokes the trauma of the Holocaust and the horrors of Nazi Germany.
+But in the West, the symbol is often equated to Adolf Hitler’s hakenkreuz, or the hooked cross — a symbol of hate that evokes the trauma of the Holocaust and the horrors of Nazi Germany.
 White supremacists, neo-Nazi groups and vandals have continued to use Hitler’s symbol to stoke fear and hate.

-Over the past decade, as the Asian diaspora grew in North America, calls to reclaim the swastika as a sacred symbol became louder.
+Over the past decade, as the Asian diaspora grew in North America, calls to reclaim the swastika as a sacred symbol have become louder.
 These minority faith communities are being joined by Native Americans whose ancestors used it in healing rituals.

 Deo believes she and people of other faiths shouldn’t have to sacrifice or apologize for a sacred symbol simply because it is often conflated with its tainted version.